crschmidt/cpp.ebikelibrary.org/content/buy-yours/abound/index.md

 images: ["/ebikes/abound.jpg"]
 ---

-The Camberville E-Bike Lending Library has partnered with E-Bikes of New England to offer a discount on a package deal with accessories for the Aventon Abound.
+The Community Pedal Power E-Bike Lending Library has partnered with E-Bikes of New England to offer a discount on a package deal with accessories for the Aventon Abound.

-Bikes are assembled by professional bike mechanics, and delivered to your door in the Camberville area, within the week for in-stock bikes. **For each bike purchased, E-Bikes of New England will donate $50 to the Camberville E-Bike Lending Library.**
+Bikes are assembled by professional bike mechanics, and delivered to your door in the Camberville area, within the week for in-stock bikes. **For each bike purchased, E-Bikes of New England will donate $50 to the Community Pedal Power E-Bike Lending Library.**

 Currently, some accessories are sold out from Aventon, so some parts of this